Things that help make a good design into a great design!

 - The thermostat should not be located near an entrance.
 The difference between the indoor temperature, and the outdoor temperature may send your system for a loop when the door is open.

-- Central Vac with floor level vac pans, particularly in the kitchen.
+- Central Vac with floor-level vac pans, particularly in the kitchen.
 Have the VAC exhaust to the exterior.
-Cuts down on dust that gets past the filter and reduces the noise inside the house.
+Cuts down on the dust that gets past the filter and reduces the noise inside the house.

 - Plan where furnace vents will go instead of letting the builder decide.
-In particular, try not to vent into a driveway.
-There may be no other good choice, but it will save frost on the car in the winter from vent moisture if you can.
+In particular, try not to vent into a driveway or to a sidewalk.

 - HEPA filtration for allergy sufferers.